rtthomas/ReactContactLite/README.md

 - EC2 Linux instance hosting NodeJS server
 - MongoDB hosted on Atlas
 - Simple Email Service (SES) for email reception
-- Simple Storage SService (S3) storage for received emails and attachments
+- Simple Storage Service (S3) storage for received emails and attachments
 - Simple Notification Service (SNS) to publish email notification for the server
 - Route53

 ## Functional Overview

 ReactContactLite is a rudimentary contact management system supporting job search activities.
-The user can enter details for:
+The user can enter details for the following entity types:

 - ***Companies***
 - ***Persons***, optionally affiliated with a Company